fooltowise/NeroNotes/Nero's Notes/Lifco AB and Ahlberg Cameras - Portfolio Company and Post-Acquisition Review.md

 Not according to what I understand.
 It was advising and reasoning.

-### What was it like to work under Lifco?
+### What was it like to work under [[Lifco]]?
 It sounds like it was fun and it went on as before, but in general, did people tend to stay?

 We had very low turnover on people and I don’t think anyone ended their employment.
 We let a couple of contracted CFOs go.
 That was the position with the highest turnover.
 When it comes to production and development, very low churn.
 In terms of sales, they only increased their staffing during my time.
 The COO was quite sales focused.
 You could see how sales increased when he took an active part in selling, maybe because he’s a family name.